 We followed up today (3/25) and the situation is much the same.

 The shelter in place order has made the hospital far quieter than it normally would be.
 People are not out outside getting sick, or having accidents, so they are not currently turning up in the Emergency room.
 So far the attempt to ‘flatten the curve’ and prevent a huge surge of Covid-19 infections all at once, appears to be working in San Francisco.

-Last week the Chronicle reported that Medical facilities in San Francisco ‘have enough ventilators for now’, and right there are enough uninfected healthcare professionals to treat the sick.
+Medical facilities in San Francisco in general say that they currently have open ventilators, crash carts and uninfected healthcare professionals to treat the sick.
 The Doctor we spoke to tested negative for Coronavirus this week.

-There is very good news about coronavirus testing efficiency.
+There is very good news about testing.
 At UCSF, Covid-19 testing swabs now only take 12-24 hours to get results.
 And they are currently well stocked with testing swabs.
-Hopefully this capability will become widespread, before the virus does.

 “We no longer have to send tests away to get results, we can do the tests here at UCSF.”
 Said the ER Doctor.
 The testing efficiency at UCSF is now in stark contrast to our nation’s testing capabilities in the past few weeks, where tested samples needed to be sent across the country in order to be processed and would take days if not weeks to return results.